-The Company had a new branch over the 2021 financial year.
-The start date of the French branch is October 1st.
+The Company opened a branch in France in 2021.
 The objective is to increase costumer's proximity in order to better serve our clients on the French market.

 8 Description and management of main risks

 The Risk Management functions are not isolated but an integral part of the overall management activities of Swiss Life (Luxembourg) S.A. as it is within Swiss Life Group.
 The Risk Management Function should not only analyse the developments of the past but should also provide the senior management with the analysis of future risk aspects.
 The Swiss Life Luxembourg Risk Management function is headed by the local Chief Risk Officer.